beginning of content

 How can bullying be stopped?

-If bullying is not challenged and stopped, it can contribute to a culture where bullying is tolerated.
-If this occurs, everyone feels powerless to stop it.
+If bullying is not managed appropriately and stopped, it can add to a culture where bullying is allowed.
+When this happens, people may feel like they can't speak up or make it stop.

 If you are the person being bullied, you may need to use a few different strategies, such as:

-If you feel safe and confident, you can approach the bully about why their behaviour is not OK.
+If you feel safe and confident, you can approach the bully about why their behaviour is not okay.

 We have a responsibility to respect and protect the rights of others.
 A bystander is someone who sees or knows about bullying that is happening to someone else.
 Find out more about your rights as a bystander on the Australian Human Rights Commission website.